kainwei/kubernete_wordpress_postgresql/README.md

 service/redis4wp created
 deployment.apps/redis4wp created
 ```

-Then list the pods, deployment and service to confirm all of the component started up.
+Then list the pods, deployment and service to confirm all of the components started up.
 ```
 # kubectl get pods
 NAME                                   READY   STATUS    RESTARTS   AGE